nathants/mighty-snitch/readme.md

 - iptables rules should be empty.

-- all other lsm modules are disabled.
+- all other lsm are disabled.

 - kernel commandline parameters for lsm are ignored.